mauriziocescon/angularjs-stats/README.md

 5. Number of watchers per component.

 Keep in mind that ``name`` has to be defined on your controller function or class, not binded to the controller scope.
 In the library there is also the interface for using it with ``Typescript``.
+The library is built using ``UMD`` module system, so you can use it in the way you prefer (global / CommonJS / AMD).

 ## Requirements